otrv4/otrv4/otrv4.md

       * Transition to state `ENCRYPTED_MESSAGES`.
       * Initialize the double ratcheting, as defined in the [Interactive DAKE Overview](#interactive-dake-overview) section.
-      * Send a regular Data Message.
-If a plaintext message is waiting to be sent, this can be used.
-Otherwise an empty heartbeat message should be sent.
-This data message is called "DAKE Data Message".
+      * If a plaintext message is waiting to be sent, encrypt it and send it.
       * If there are stored Data Messages, remove them from storage - there is no way these messages can be valid for the current DAKE.